-To the extent possible, priority will be given to projects and programs that are creating new affordable housing units and building low-income households in Communities of Opportunity (COOs).
-COOs are areas that have no or low concentrations of households with low to moderate income and have the potential to provide a high quality of life to their residents.
-Revitalization efforts and public service dollars (i.e., operating funds) will be prioritized to three main Neighborhood Revitalization Areas, which are the Severn, Brooklyn Park and Glen Burnie communities.
+To the extent possible, priority will be given to projects and programs creating new affordable housing units and building low-income households in Communities of Opportunity (COOs).
+COOs are areas that currently have no or low concentrations of households with low to moderate income and which have the potential to provide a high quality of life to their residents.
+Revitalization efforts and public service dollars (i.e., operating funds) will be prioritized to the Severn, Brooklyn Park and Glen Burnie communities, which are the three main Neighborhood Revitalization Areas in the County.

-During Local Fiscal Year 2024, the County will use this vision as defined in the Consolidated Plan, to target its limited resources.
+During Local Fiscal Year 2024, the County will use the vision defined in this Consolidated Plan to target its limited resources.
 As in previous years, increasing affordable housing options through various methods continues to be a priority.